LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 // Call async methods on your worker service var result = await workerMathService.CalculatePi(piDecimalPlaces);

-// Action types can be passed for progress reporting var result = await workerMathService.CalculatePiWithActionProgress(piDecimalPlaces, new Action<int>((i) => {
+// Action types can be passed for progress reporting (Func not currently supported) var result = await workerMathService.CalculatePiWithActionProgress(piDecimalPlaces, new Action<int>((i) => {
     // the worker thread can call this method to report progress if desired